Charlie Brown and Franz Stigler incident: Franz Stigler

 Brown's damaged, straggling bomber was spotted by Germans on the ground, including Franz Stigler (then an ace with 27 victories), who was refueling and rearming at an airfield.
-He soon took off in his Messerschmitt Bf 109 G-6 (which had a .50-cal.
-M2 Browning machine gun bullet embedded in its radiator, risking the engine overheating) and quickly caught up with Brown's plane.
+He soon took off in his Messerschmitt Bf 109 G-6 (which had an American .50 BMG bullet embedded in its radiator, risking the engine overheating) and quickly caught up with Brown's plane.
 Through openings torn in the damaged bomber's airframe by flak and machine gun fire, Stigler was able to see the injured and incapacitated crew.
 To the American pilot's surprise, the German did not open fire on the crippled bomber.
 Stigler instead recalled the words of one of his commanding officers from JG 27, Gustav Rödel, during his time fighting in North Africa: "If I ever see or hear of you shooting at a man in a parachute, I will shoot you myself."
 Stigler later commented, "To me, it was just like they were in a parachute.
-I saw them and I couldn't shoot them down."
+I saw them, and I couldn't shoot them down."

 Twice Stigler tried to persuade Brown to land his plane at a German airfield and surrender, or divert to nearby neutral Sweden, where he and his crew would receive medical treatment and be interned for the remainder of the war.
 However Brown and the crew of the B-17 did not understand what Stigler was trying to mouth and gesture to them, and so flew on.
 Stigler later told Brown he was trying to get them to fly to Sweden.
 He then flew near Brown's plane in close formation on the bomber's port side wing, so that German anti-aircraft units would not target it, and escorted the damaged B-17 across the coast until they reached open water.
 Brown, still unsure of Stigler's intentions, ordered his dorsal turret gunner to target his guns on Stigler but not open fire, to warn him off.
 Understanding the message and certain that the bomber was finally out of German airspace, Stigler departed with a salute.